DirectoryLister/DirectoryLister/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**

-A clear and concise description of what you expected to happen.
+A description of what you expected to happen.

 **Additional context**